 Preparing the Area for Insulation

 Once you’ve assessed your wall and checked for moisture issues, it’s time to prepare the area for insulation.
-This involves clearing the space around the cold wall and repairing any damage to the wall’s surface.
+This involves clearing the space around the cold wall and repairing any damage to the wall’s surface as part of the installation process.

 Clearing the Space